-I view my studio as a laboratory where I develop innovative processes to explore paint as a sculptural material.
+I view my studio as a laboratory where I develop innovative processes to explore acrylic paint as a sculptural material.
 My work pushes the boundaries and possibilities of painting by navigating the realms between the two- and three-dimensional.
-Paint protrudes off surfaces, appearing to ooze or flow as it makes its departure from the two-dimensional picture plane.
+The sculptural paintings keep intact the vitality that wet paint possesses as raw material.
+Paint protrudes into space and defies gravity, appearing to ooze or flow as it makes its departure from the two-dimensional picture plane.
 While my work embodies a sense of the otherworldly, I am interested in how the heightened physicality of the paint may generate corporeal resonance, and elicit desire or longing.

-My explorations of sculptural painting began as wall-based works and have naturally evolved to include large scale installations.
-These installations strike a dialogue between hyperphysical paint forms and expanses of gold leaf in which I am painting with light and fields of reflected color.
+These explorations of sculptural painting began as wall-based works and have evolved to include large scale installations.
+The installations strike a dialogue between hyperphysical paint forms and expanses of metal leaf in which I am painting with light and fields of reflected color.
 There exists a deliberate intersection between the ethereal and fugitive medium of light and the materially tethered nature of paint.

 My work invites the viewer to share the sense of discovery I experience in the studio.
 The viewer-participant is rewarded for physically moving around the works: hidden details are revealed upon closer examination, and the compositions of the paintings change when seen from different vantage points.